-- 1. The student must first discuss their request for an EAH with the Associate Dean (MSN+Companion DNP and PGC students) or Program Director (PM-DNP students). - 2. a.
+- 1. The student must first discuss their request for an EAH with the Associate Dean or Program Director. - a.
 It is recommended that the student ensure all contact information is current in Self Service in the event that FNU must contact the student during the request process or during the EAH.

-- 3. The student must also contact the Financial Aid Director to discuss the affects an EAH will have on their financial aid.
-The student should also contact the Bursarto learn how/if the EAH will impact their tuition and billing. - 4.
+- 2. The student must also contact the Financial Aid Director to discuss the effects an EAH will have on their financial aid.
+The student should also contact the Bursar to learn how/if the EAH will impact their tuition and billing. - 3.
 The student must send a letter, along with the appropriate documentation of the "serious and compelling" situation, to the Associate Dean explaining the EAH request.
-The letter should include a statement that he/she has met with Financial Aid and the Bursar and understands the financial implications of the EAH. - 5.
-The Associate Dean (MSN+Companion DNP and PGC students) or Program Director (PM-DNP students) will take the request to FNU Administrative Team Student Review Committee for review and decision. - 6.
-The Associate Dean (MSN+Companion DNP and PGC students) or Program Director (PM-DNP students) will notify the student of the decision immediately after review. - 7.
+The letter should include a statement that he/she has met with Financial Aid and the Bursar and understands the financial implications of the EAH. - 4.
+The Associate Dean or Program Director will take the request to FNU Administrative Team Student Review Committee for review and decision. - 5.
+The Associate Dean or Program Director will notify the student of the decision immediately after review. - 6.
 The student must complete the Status Change process per instructions in Self-Service immediately.
-If the AH is approved, the Associate Dean (MSN+Companion DNP and PGC students) or Program Director (PM-DNP students) will notify the student and all impacted parties at FNU, including but not limited to the Professional Advisor, Faculty Mentor, Regional Clinical Faculty, Registrar, Financial Aid Director and the Accounting Department.
+If the AH is approved, the Associate Dean or Program Director will notify the student and all impacted parties at FNU, including but not limited to the Professional Advisor, Faculty Mentor, Regional Clinical Faculty, Registrar, Financial Aid Director and the Accounting Department.

-If an emergency AH was granted for sudden illness or pregnancy (childbirth or complications from) the student must submit medical clearance documentation to the Associate Dean (MSN+Companion DNP and PGC students) or Program Director (PM-DNP students) from a licensed healthcare provider.
+If an emergency AH was granted for sudden illness or pregnancy (childbirth or complications from) the student must submit medical clearance documentation to the Associate Dean or Program Director from a licensed healthcare provider.
 The release shall identify the date the student may return to school (didactic or clinical) along with any restrictions.